BlooCantCodeBruh/TryingToOptimizeMC/README.md

 My specs are

- -GPU: Intel uhd 600 (integrated gpu)
+ - GPU: Intel uhd 600 (integrated gpu)
- -CPU: Intel celeron N4020
+ - CPU: Intel celeron N4020
- -RAM: 4gb 2400mhz
+ - RAM: 4gb 2400mhz

 As you can see my pc is very bad, but with these tweaks i still got around 100 FPS